creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-04-05-GenerativeGradientLeakageFL.md

 ## Defence schemes
 * _Additive Noise_: inject a Gaussian noise $$\epsilon \sim \mathcal{N}(0,\sigma^2I)$$ to the gradients with $$\sigma = 0.1$$,
 * _Gradient Clipping_: clip the values of the gradients with a bound of $$S = 4$$,
-* _Gradient Spasification_: perform magnitude-based pruning on the gradients to achieve 90% sparsity,
+* _Gradient Sparsification_: perform magnitude-based pruning on the gradients to achieve 90% sparsity,
 * _Soteria_: gradients are generated on the perturbed representation with a pruning rate of 80%.

 # Results